×

 Raleigh Orthopaedic foot and ankle surgeons may recommend surgery if any of the following factors are present:

-• Your foot and ankle pain continues despite non-surgical treatments
+• Your foot and ankle pain continues despite nonsurgical treatments

 • You have developed a limp stemming from foot or ankle pain